 Enter the NPI (National Provider Identifier) of the billing provider.

 Element 33b

-If an NPI was entered in Element 33a, enter qualifier "ZZ" followed by the 10-digit provider taxonomy code.

-Do not include a space between the qualifier "ZZ" and the provider taxonomy code.
+Enter qualifier "PXC" followed by the appropriate 10-digit provider taxonomy code on file with ForwardHealth.
+Do not include a space between the qualifier "PXC" and the provider taxonomy code.